 - Preheat oven to 350 degrees and grease a medium sized casserole dish.

 - In a large bowl, whisk eggs.
 Add creamed corn, regular corn and sour cream.
-Mix to combine and then add one package of Jiffy Corn Mix.
+Mix to combine corn mixture and then add one package of Jiffy Corn Mix.

 - Stir well to combine ingredients and then pour into prepared casserole dish.

-- Bake for 30 minutes, then add shredded cheddar cheese to the top and cook until melted.
+- Bake for 30 minutes, then add shredded cheddar cheese to the top and cook until melted and light golden brown.

 - Allow to cool slightly before serving.